How To Do Boho Without Looking Like A Coachella Victim

 "I can't say no to a vintage dress.
 I do a lot of searching on eBay for them.
 Anything Victorian or Edwardian...any style that reminds me of a painting."

-These kinds of boho printed dresses are everywhere in vintage stores.
+These kinds of boho printed dresses are everywhere in thrift stores.
 How do you like to wear them?

 "They are always so casual and comfortable so just by themselves is great.
 But I try to pair with loafers to make it look less girly and more cool.
 Also, I know how to sew, so I sometimes take in the waist a little.
 Otherwise, a belt can do a lot."